-I had the privilege of getting to pick Wild Horse’s brains just before their 5th album launch party at the Hope and Ruin this month – a fantastic night of disco beats and swinging indie – I danced my little feet off!
+I had the privilege of getting to pick Wild Horse’s brains just before their 5th album launch party at the Hope and Ruin this month – a fantastic night of disco beats and swinging indie, with main support from another BN1 fav FoxyWombat – I danced my little feet off!
 They are a genuinely lovely group of guys, who are uncommonly open about their experience of life – something I’m sure you can pick up on listening to their newest album!
-They deserve every success that comes their way – and there have been a fair few of those lately: radio plays across the country and abroad, packed gigs and a dedicated fan base locally and online.
+Wild Horse deserve every success that comes their way – and there have been a fair few of those lately: radio plays across the country and abroad, packed gigs and a dedicated fan base locally and online.

 Look out for a full review of their newest album ‘When the Pool is Occupied’ in the upcoming December issue of BN1, its well worth a read and a listen!
 A particular highlight for me is “Freaky Together” which has lodged itself permanently in my brain with it’s infectious energy and care-free lyrics!